yosbelms/getjs/readme.md

 ## Race Resolution

-`get.race` returns promise that resolves once one of them has been resolved.
-The returned promise resolves with an object whith the format `{which: key, value: value}`.
+`get.race` returns a promise that resolves once one its tasks has been resolved.
+The returned promise resolves with an object of the format `{which: key, value: value}`.

 ```js
 get.go(function *() {